saisandeep12345/developer/README.md

 # developer
-developer can do the code
+developer can do the code and do some web applications!